VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 </summary>
 <div class="hx-p-4">

-They are `Teff` (in `star_data_step_input`) and `photosphere_R` (in `star_data_step_work`).
+They are `Teff` (in `star_data_step_input`) or `photosphere_black_body_T` (in `star_data_step_work`) and `photosphere_R` (in `star_data_step_work`).
 Notably, **`photosphere_R` is in solar units**, so we will need to convert it to centimeters before using it in our calculation.
 The effective temperature is already in cgs units, so we can use it directly.

-I'll give an honorable mention for `photosphere_T` (in `star_data_step_work`), but then we might get into a tough conversation about the precise definition of the effective temperature.
+I'll give an honorable mentions for `photosphere_T` (in `star_data_step_work`), but then we might get into a tough conversation about the precise definition of the effective temperature.
 Since it's the *power* coming from the sun that matters, the thing called effective temperature is what we want to use.

 There are a couple of other radii to look at (for instance, `s% r(1)` is the radius at the first zone, but this may not be the photosphere depending on how the outer boundary condition is set up).
 My guess is that it wouldn't matter too much if you used something similar, but these are exactly the sorts of questions you should ask when you're writing your own extensions to MESA!

 If you're uncertain about the precise meaning of a member, your best bet now is to go spelunking through the MESA source code (`$MESA_DIR/star/private`) and look where the value is set or used.
 Usually using `grep` with `s% *MEMBER_NAME*` is a good place to start in finding these values in the wild.
-If you still can't find it, but you can at least find part of the trail, showing this work in a message to the MESA Discussion forum will make it much more likely that others will help you pick up the trail!
+If you still can't find it, but you can at least trace some of your steps, showing this work in a message to the MESA Discussion forum will make it much more likely that others will help you pick up the trail!
 </div>
 </details>

 Now that we have the star info structure members rounded up, there's another wrinkle: the radius will be in solar units while the temperature will be in cgs units, so we'll also need to convert AU and $R_\odot$ to cm.
 We could look these up and hardcode them, but MESA has a `const` module that contains *many* useful constants, and it's included and ready to use.

-**Task 3.2:** Look in `$MESA_DIR/star_data/public/const_def.inc` and find the constants that corresponds to the number of centimeters in an astronomical unit (AU) and a solar radius $R_\odot$.
+**Task 3.2:** Look in `$MESA_DIR/const/public/const_def.f90` and find the constants that corresponds to the number of centimeters in an astronomical unit (AU) and a solar radius $R_\odot$.

 <details class="hx-border hx-border-green-200 dark:hx-border-green-200 hx-rounded-md hx-my-2">
 <summary class="hx-bg-green-100 dark:hx-bg-neutral-800 hx-text-green-900 dark:hx-text-green-200 hx-py-2 hx-px-4 hx-m-0 hx-cursor-pointer">